-The short answer to this question is very likely to be yes!
-To help you decide what action you may need to take, let’s get behind the jargon and take a look at what a financial consent order is and how it can provide you with certainty and peace of mind for the future.
+In most cases, you will need a financial consent order in a divorce.
+To help you decide what action you may need to take, our family law and divorce experts take a look at what a financial consent order is and how it can provide you with certainty and peace of mind for the future.

 What is a financial consent order?

 A financial consent order is a document that sets out the financial agreement a divorcing couple or couple dissolving a civil partnership has reached.
 It is only valid if it has been drawn up correctly and has been approved and stamped by the family court.
 The contents of the document will vary to reflect the individual couple’s financial circumstances and the nature of their agreement.
 For example, it could provide for the family home to be sold and define what share of the proceeds each party will receive.
 It might simply say that neither party has any further financial claim against the other’s income and assets.
 Alternatively, the financial consent order could be a lengthy document dealing with the payment of maintenance, multiple family trusts or the transfer of shares in a family business.

 There are several types of financial orders that can be made by the court in the context of divorce or dissolution of a civil partnership:

 - Lump Sum Order: a court may order one party to pay a lump sum of money to the other.
 This could be in one go or by instalments.